janechoiy/ai-redteam-cases-janechoi/README.md

 ## 👤 Author

-Maintained by a cognitive safety researcher and AI red team specialist.
+Maintained by Jane Choi, a cognitive safety researcher and AI Red Team Specialist.

 ---